Skool of Vegan

 - Fish suffering violent and painful decompression when hauled up in nets.
 Survivors are

-crushed to death from the weight of other fish, bleed to death, or slowly suffocate.
+from the weight of other fish, bleed to death, or slowly suffocate.

 - Cattle, sheep and pigs forced into gas chambers to be horrifically incapacitated, hung